BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 <br/>
 <p>
-    <b>In late 2021, I sold my house in Illinois and moved east.
+    <b>In 2021, I sold my house in Illinois and moved east.
     On the way, I spent seven weeks in Wheeling, West Virginia.</b>
 </p>